nimishamw/diem/developers.diem.com/docs/basics/basics-events.md

 slug: "basics-events"
 hidden: false
 ---
 Events are Move data that are emitted during the execution of a transaction on the Diem Blockchain.

 For example, whenever a payment transaction is sent or received on-chain, the transaction will emit the relevant data using the `SentPaymentEvent` and `ReceivedPaymentEvent`.
 This data is stored in the EventStore, which is part of the Diem Blockchain’s ledger state.
 You can query the EventStore to get proof of executed transactions on-chain.

 ## Introduction

 Events are grouped into **event streams** based on event type.
 The Diem Framework uses different types of events for payments, minting/burning, and system operations.
-A detailed list of the event types accessible from JSON-RPC is available in the <a href="https://github.com/diem/diem/blob/main/json-rpc/docs/type_event.md" target="_blank">JSON-RPC documentation</a>.
+A detailed list of the event types accessible from JSON-RPC is available in the [JSON-RPC documentation](https://github.com/diem/diem/blob/main/json-rpc/docs/type_event.md).

 ### Payment transaction events